sourcegraph/about/handbook/engineering/batch-changes/direction.md

 ### Mission

 We allow developers to focus on changing their code, without having to do any plumbing.
 We help them drive changesets to completion without having to rely on spreadhseets and painful coordination.
-Later on, we want to make writing and running code that changes code easier to learn and use.
+Later on, we want to make it easier to write and run code that changes code.

 ### Strategy

 To deliver our vision, we will:

 - First, get adopted by the Sourcegraph customer base, including large enterprises.
 We will target customers with advanced practices and workflow, and collaborate with them to build a category-defining product that all other companies will use.
+This is what we are doing today.
 - Concurrently, spread usage (MAUs) within our customer, and make sure we deliver on our success metric (changesets merged)
 - Then, create low-effort entrypoints into Batch Changes, and allow users unfamiliar with the practice of automating code changes to onboard with a smooth lerning curve.
 Make onboarding Batch Changes self-service for most users, to help our customers be successfull and prepare for launching on Cloud.
 - Then, release Batch Changes on Sourcegraph Cloud, and test and learn how we can serve individuals and smaller teams